rajendra627/k8s-bootcamp/deployments/horizontal-pod-autoscaling.md

 See [php-apache-hpa.yml](./php-apache-hpa.yml) for autoscaling/v1 and [hpa.v2beta1.yml](./hpa.v2beta1.yml) for autoscaling/v2beta1.

-*Note: Before you leverage autoscaling, you should understand [pod disruptions](https://kubernetes.io/docs/concepts/workloads/pods/disruptions/) in order to ensure your application behaves appropriately in situations the autoscaler scales in the number of pods.*
+*Note: Before you leverage autoscaling, you should understand [pod disruptions and pod disruption budgets](https://kubernetes.io/docs/concepts/workloads/pods/disruptions/) in order to ensure your application availability constraints are respected*

 ## References ##